Call for Papers

 Applications, such as the Internet of Nano(-Bio)-things, nanosensor networks, systems on chip, nanomedicine, tissue engineering, future and emerging applications, nanonetworks in exotic materials such as functional meta-surfaces and metamaterials

-Papers submitted to ACM NanoCom 2018
+Papers submitted to ACM/IEEE NanoCom 2018

 must be original, not previously published or accepted for